Types of Student Visas in Australia

 Student visa

-• 590 Student Guardian visa allows a guardian of a student under 18 to accompany the student while in Australia.
+- 590 Student Guardian visa allows a guardian of a student to accompany the student while in Australia.
+Generally students would be under 18 years of age, unless exceptional circumstances apply.
+Guardians can be parents, custodians, or relatives of the student.

 Graduate visa